by Tanya Singh

 Give the impression that you’re happy to talk to people – smile, shake hands, chat, be friendly.
 You’ve every reason to be predisposed to like these people – they were caught by your work and wanted to find out more.
 Relax and enjoy explaining!

 Remember, art fairs can be a really great opportunity for networking, securing sales and even achieving international success.
 However, all that doesn’t come easy.
 You need to make a conscious effort to stand out in the vast crowd of extremely talented creative contemporaries.
 A little hard work and a few great first impressions can take you very far.
 Just be yourself, be prepared and let your art do its magic!

 Have you got any good tips or fun experiences to share about art fairs?
 Let us know in the comments section or email us at email@example.com!

-Agora Gallery will be exhibiting the works of a number of our extremely talented artists at Artexpo New York 2017 from 21 – 24 April, 2017.
-Do drop by and check out the works at Booth A and B!
+Agora Gallery will be exhibiting the works of a number of our extremely talented artists at Shanghai Art Fair 2017 from 2-5 November, 2017.
+Do drop by and check out the works at Booth C117a!

 Would you like to be a part of our exceptional portfolio of artists and participate in more such events?
 Send us your contact details and we will contact you as and when anything comes up!

 Tanya Singh is a budding art historian and writer.
 She is currently pursuing her postgraduate studies at the LASALLE College of the Arts, Singapore.
 With a versatile portfolio, she has over three years of experience in writing as well as editing.

 This post is also available in: Spanish